openmhealth/shimmer/README.md

 1. Run `mvn install`

 This will make the HealthVault libraries available to both Maven and Gradle.

+### Setting up your credentials

+You need to obtain authentication credentials, typically an OAuth client ID and client secret, for each shim you'd like to run.
+These are obtained from the developer websites of the third-party APIs.

+Once obtained, uncomment and replace the corresponding `clientId` and `clientSecret` placeholders in the `application.yaml` file with your new credentials and restart Jetty.

+If you installed using Docker, you can restart Jetty using `supervisord restart jetty`.
+If you installed manually, terminate your running Gradle or Maven process and restart it.

 ### Authorizing access to a third-party user account